How To Find LGBTQ+ Friends & Your Own Community

 In addition, if you are a more politically minded person, advocacy groups can help get you out there to make a difference, as well as meet like-minded friends along the way.
 Organizations like Austin Outpost in Texas or one•n•ten in Phoenix, AZ provide support and resources to LGBTQ+ individuals in the area.
 A simple Google search here can let you know what sorts of organizations and advocacy groups exist in your region.

 A little too nervous to put yourself out there in the world?
 Dip your toes in the water with LGBTQ+ communities found on popular blogging and content sharing platforms like Tumblr and Reddit.
 That’s right, it’s time to dust off that Dr. Who blog from 2013 on Tumblr that you’ve held on to all this time.
 There are entire subcultures centered around gay, bi and trans rights and issues where you can share content and ideas, as well as interact directly with others just as passionate as you are.
 These new LGBTQ friends may live all over the world, but the connections are just as real.

 2. Gay bars and clubs

-Note to lesbians & queer womxn: Some gay bars will be more friendly to you than others.
+Note to lesbians, bi, & queer womxn: Some gay bars will be more friendly to you than others.
 While many gay clubs and bars are incredibly warm and welcoming to womxn, sometimes there are bars that won’t be.
 What’s particularly frustrating is the fact that public spaces for lesbians and bisexual women are already scarce, even in major metropolitan cities.
-That being said, if the gay clubs didn’t work out for you, I promise there are plenty of other options for you to meet a crew of kickass queer womxn – just keep reading.
+That being said, if the gay clubs didn’t work out for you, I promise there are plenty of other options for you to find and meet a crew of kickass queer womxn – just keep reading.

 3. Pride events & LGBTQ+ nights